Isika-Pascalia/My_Portifolio/README.md

 # Pascalia's Portifolio
 Welcome to my portifolio website.
-I have created this project which is showcasing my background, skills, projects and interests.
+I have created this project using HTML and CSS which is showcasing my background, skills, projects and interests.

 ##Demo
 You can view the site by opening the 'index.html' file in your browser.